Brachial Plexus Lawyer

 Brachial palsy is the result of shoulder dystocia, a complication that occurs when the baby’s shoulders become stuck behind the mother’s pubic bone causing the baby’s head and neck to be pushed to one side when the shoulders move through the birth canal.
 An obstetrician and any other treating physicians should be able to identify any potential risks for shoulder dystocia, including advanced maternal age, heavy maternal stature, breech delivery, prolonged labor, a delayed c-section, a larger than average baby and/or misuse of forceps or vacuum extraction.
-The Chicago area brachial palsy attorneys at Ankin Law Offices can help you determine whether negligence was the cause of your child’s shoulder injury.
+The Chicago area brachial palsy attorneys at Ankin Law can help you determine whether negligence was the cause of your child’s shoulder injury.

 Some of the symptoms of brachial palsy include:

 - Absence of a reflex to startle on one side

 - An arm flexed at the elbow and held against the body

 - Decreased grip strength